$J$-holomorphic curves from closed $J$-anti-invariant forms: Further discussions

 Taubes \cite{Tsd} proves the existence of pseudoholomorphic curves provided the non-vanishing of Seiberg-Witten invariants.
 Precisely, it says that if $X$ has a non-zero Seiberg-Witten invariant then there exists a $J$-holomorphic subvariety in $X\setminus Z$ homologically bounding $Z$ in the sense that it has intersection number $1$ with every linking $2$-sphere of $Z$.
 We notice that by Gromov's compactness result for pseudoholomorphic curves with boundary \cite{Ye}, we will have pseudoholomorphic subvarieties in $X\setminus Z$ for an arbitrary almost complex structure on $X\setminus Z$ tamed by $\omega$.
 Recently Gerig \cite{Ge} was able to define Taubes' Gromov invariant in this setting and extend SW=Gr over $\mathbb Z/2\mathbb Z$ to non-symplectic $4$-manifolds.

 We would like to remark some relations between the above theory and $J$-anti-invariant $2$-forms.
-We choose a smooth family of closed $2$-forms $\alpha_t$, $ t\in [0,1]$, such that $\alpha_0$ is a $J$-anti-invariant form and any other $\alpha_t$ is near symplectic.
+We choose a smooth family of closed $2$-forms $\alpha_t$, $ t\in [0,1]$, such that $\alpha_0$ is a $J$-anti-invariant form and any other $\alpha_t$ is near-symplectic.
 We can also choose a smooth family of almost complex structures $J_t$ defined on $X\setminus Z_t$ when $t\ne 0$ and on $X$ when $t=0$, such that $J_0=J$ and $J_t$ is tamed by $\alpha_t|_{X\setminus Z_t}$.
 Suppose the Seiberg-Witten invariant of the canonical class is non-trivial.
-By Taubes' result, there are $J_t$-holomorphic subvarieties bounding $Z_t$ when $t\ne 0$.
+By Taubes' and Gerig's results, there are certain well-understood $J_t$-holomorphic subvarieties bounding $Z_t$ when $t\ne 0$.
 Under this assumption, we should be able to choose a family of such pseudoholomorphic subvarieties $C_t$ such that $Z_0$ is the limit of them in the Gromov-Hausdorff sense.

 This limiting process is related to the local modification of the boundary circles as in the Luttinger-Simpson-Gompf theorem.
 For example, there are an even number of untwisted zero circles in $Z_t$ since $X$ admits an almost complex structure.
 We recall the type of the zero circles \cite{Ge} in the following.
 For any oriented circle in $Z_t$, we denote $z$ to be its unit-length tangent vector.
 Its normal bundle $N$ is split as $L^+\oplus L^-$ where the quadratic form $N\rightarrow \underline{\R}$, $v\mapsto \langle \iota(z)\nabla_v\omega, v\rangle$ is positive and negative definite respectively.
 A component of $Z_t$ is called untwisted (resp. twisted) if the line bundle $L^-$ is trivial (resp. non-trivial).
 It would be very interesting to see how the boundary circles ({\it i.e.} the zero circles $Z_t$), and the pseudoholomorphic subvarieties $C_t$ change as $t$ varies.
 In general, the number of boundary circles will change and thus the topological type of $C_t$ will change.
-For instance, it is possible that two untwisted simple boundary circles come together and die, and at the same time the genus of $C_t$ increases by one.
+For instance, it is possible that two untwisted zero circles come together and die, and at the same time the genus of $C_t$ increases by one.
 As $t$ goes to zero, the number of boundary circles would decrease to zero and we would finally get a closed pseudoholomorphic subvariety $C_0$.

-On the other hand, we speculate the existence of anti-invariant forms should imply nonvanishing Seiberg-Witten invariants.

-\begin{question} If there is a non-trivial closed $J$-anti-invariant $2$-from on a closed almost complex $4$-manifold $(M, J)$, do we have $SW(K_J)\ne 0$? \end{question}